FredKSchott/snowpack/www/guides/react.md

 +ReactDOM.render(<div>"HELLO REACT"</div>, document.getElementById('root'));
 ```

-Since the React code is rendering into an element with the ID `root`, we'll need to add that to `index.html`:
+Since the React code is rendering into an element with the ID `root`, you'll need to add that to `index.html`:

 ```diff
   <body>